Retirement income planning: 5 actions to consider

 Plan a withdrawal strategy

-Have you ever heard of the 4% withdrawal strategy as outlined on Forbes.com?1 To follow the 4% rule, investors withdraw no more than 4% of retirement savings and investments as income in the first year of retirement; in subsequent years, they adjust that percentage for inflation.
+Have you ever heard of the 4% withdrawal strategy?
+To follow the 4% rule, investors withdraw no more than 4% of retirement savings and investments as income in the first year of retirement; in subsequent years, they adjust that percentage for inflation.
 That guidance does not necessarily fit everyone’s financial situation, however.

 One less rigid approach to potentially consider includes flexible withdrawals based on your portfolio’s performance, your spending needs, and your lifestyle.
 Withdrawal strategies could include weighing short-term income needs, managing potential tax implications, and maintaining your portfolio allocation so it aligns with your long-term objectives.